HazyResearch/deepdive/doc/walkthrough.md

 Our goal in this tutorial is get an initial application up and running.
 There are a couple of problems with the approach above which are worth drawing attention to: If two separate sentences mention the fact that Barack Obama and Michelle Obama are in a `has_spouse` relationship, then our approach does not know that they refer to the same fact.
 In other words, we ignore the fact that "Barack Obama" and "Michelle Obama" in both of these sentence refer to the same entity in the real world.
 We also don't recognize *coreference* of two mentions.
 That is, we don't know that "Barack Obama" and "Obama" probably refer to the same person.
 We will address these issues in the [advanced part of the tutorial](walkthrough2.html).

 For simplicity, we will start from **annotated sentence data**.
 If our input is raw text articles, we also need to run natural language processing in order to extract candidate pairs and features.
-If you want to learn how NLP extraction can be done in DeepDive, you can refer to the last section: [using NLP extractor in DeepDive](#nlp_extractor).
+If you want to learn how NLP extraction can be done in DeepDive, you can refer to the last section later: [using NLP extractor in DeepDive](#nlp_extractor).

 <a id="installing" href="#"> </a>